redhym/Data-Analysis-Projects/SuperStore Sales Dashboard/README.md

 ### Step 1.
 Data Cleaning - This includes, removing duplicates, finding misspellings, date column formatting, empty cells etc.

 ### Step 2.
-Calculating Profit Margin - Is calculated using the formula profit/sales and formatted to percentage
+Calculating Profit Margin - Is calculated using the formula profit by sales and formatted to percentage

 ### Step 3.
 Now our data is ready to analyse.
 Let’s answer each business questions: